 Best Time To Fertilize Ninebark

 The hardy Ninebark shrub needs just one feeding each year.
 Early spring is the best time to feed the plant.
-Apply fertilizer just after the plant begins showing new leaves.
-Avoid feeding in fall or winter.
-This can encourage new growth that can be damaged by frost.
+Apply a layer of organic matter just after the plant begins showing new leaves.
+This is also the time to add fertilizer if desired.
+Avoid feeding in fall or winter, which can encourage new growth that can be damaged by frost.

 Best Fertilizer For Ninebark

-Ninebark is a low-maintenance shrub.
-An annual application of a fertilizer for trees and shrubs applied in early spring is all this plant needs.
-Choose a granular slow release fertilizer.
-A granular fertilizer slowly releases its nutrients as the granules dissolve.
+If fertilizing Ninebark, choose a granular, slow-release fertilizer.
+These formulas slowly release nutrients as they dissolve.
 Avoid using a liquid fertilizer, as this will provide too much nitrogen to the plant all at once.
 A balanced 10-10-10 fertilizer will work the best.

 Ninebark Fertilizing Tips

-• Fertilize in early spring just as the leaves appear.
+- Apply a topdressing of compost in early spring just as the leaves appear

 Warnings